home-assistant/addons/samba/README.md

 ## About

 This Add-on allows you to enable file sharing across different operating systems over a network.
-It lets you access your config files with Windows and macOS devices.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg